-Not long after my twelve-year-old son, was first diagnosed with type 1, I met a neighbour in the street while walking the dog.
+Not long after my teenage son, was first diagnosed with type 1, I met a neighbour in the street while walking the dog.
 “How are you?” she asked in all innocence.

 “I’ve had better days,” I replied, aware that this disease which had turned my world on its side was becoming part of my identity and I could talk about nothing else.
 “My son has type 1 diabetes.”

 “Oh really?” my neighbour said breezily, as our dogs sniffed at each other.
 “Lentils are helpful, I believe.”
 Then walking on, called over her shoulder “Well have a nice day!”

 I was so puffy-eyed from crying, you could have mistaken my face for a duvet.
 But here was my neighbour acting as if my son’s diagnosis was so insignificant it could be solved with a simple dish of lentils.
 Six years on, I have come to regard type 1 diabetes as possibly the world’s most misunderstood disease.